valentina-b/ecosio-eco-friendly-cosmetics/README.md

 As a loyal customer...

-* I want to get freebies and rewards for spending money so that I feel like I get a lot more for the money I spend.
+* I want to get freebies and rewards for spending my money so that I feel like I get a lot more for the money I spend.
 * I want an opportunity to get to know the team behind this brand I buy so much from and other like-minded people so that I can see if my loyalty to the brand is a good investment.

 <div align="right">